Home Incident Reports 1. What an incident report is

 Who can do what

-• Anyone with Track IRs permission can create an IR.
-This is typically Staff, Managers, and sometimes Guests.
+• Anyone with Track IRs permission can create an IR — typically Staff, Managers, and sometimes Guests.

 Notifications